trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 This section focuses on delegation relationships between KERI AIDs.
 [DID Document from KERI Events](#did-document-from-keri-events) introduced the core [[ref: KERI event stream]] and related DID Document concepts.
 This section provides additional details regarding the basic types of KERI events and how they relate to the DID document.
 [Basic KERI event details](#basic-keri-event-details) provides additional details on the basic types of KERI events and how they relate to the DID document.

 #### Delegation key state events
-* Delegated [[ref: inception event]]: Establishes a delegated identifier for which either the delegator or the delegate can end the delegation commitment.
-All delegation relationships start with a delegated inception event.
-The KERI specification provides [an example of a delegated inception event](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#name-delegated-inception-event-m).
+1. All delegation relationships MUST start with a delegated inception event.
+1. Any change to the [[ref: Delegated inception event]] key state or delegated rotation event key state MUST be the result of a delegated rotation event.

-* Delegated [[ref: rotation event]]: Updates the delegated identifier commitment.
+> Delegated [[ref: inception event]]: Establishes a delegated identifier.
 Either the delegator or the delegate can end the delegation commitment.

+> Delegated [[ref: rotation event]]: Updates the delegated identifier commitment.
+Either the delegator or the delegate can end the delegation commitment.

-Any change to the [[ref: Delegated inception event]] key state or delegated rotation event key state requires a delegated rotation event.
-The KERI specification provides [an example of a delegated rotation event](https://trustoverip.github.io/tswg-keri-specification/draft-ssmith-keri.html#section-8.2)
+> See the [[ref: KERI specification]] for an example of a delegated inception and rotation events.

 ### Service Endpoint event details
 TODO:  Define and detail the service endpoint events

 ### Designated Aliases
-An AID can specify the [[ref: designated aliases]] that will be listed in the `equivalentId` and `alsoKnownAs` properties by issuing a [[ref: designated aliases]] verifiable attestation.
+1. An AID controller SHALL specify the [[ref: designated aliases]] that will be listed in the `equivalentId` and `alsoKnownAs` properties by issuing a [[ref: designated aliases]] verifiable attestation.
-This attestation contains a set of [[ref: AID controlled identifiers]] that the AID controller authorizes.
+    1. This attestation MUST contain a set of [[ref: AID controlled identifiers]] that the AID controller authorizes.
-If the identifier is a `did:webs` identifier then it is truly equivalent and will be listed in the `equivalentId` property.
+    1. If the identifier is a `did:webs` identifier then it is truly equivalent and MUST be listed in the `equivalentId` property.
-If the identifier is a DID then it will be listed in the `alsoKnownAs` property.
+    1. If the identifier is a DID then it MUST be listed in the `alsoKnownAs` property.

 #### Designated Aliases event details